MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 If, during debugging, you step into code that you don't recognize, you might want to mark that code as Library code, to avoid stepping into that code.
 For more information, navigate to [Mark content scripts as Library code][DevToolsJavaScriptGuidesMarkContentScriptsLibraryCode].

-### The Snippets tab, to run JavaScript code snippets on any page
+### Using the Snippets tab to run JavaScript code snippets on any page

 Use the **Snippets** tab of the **Navigator** pane to create and save JavaScript code snippets which you may run on any webpage, such as code to include the jQuery library.